ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

-The following table details the service limits for your transit gateway.
+The following table details the service limits for your transit gateways and connections.

 | Service limit |  Default |
 |---------------------------|------|